arvind4uall/Notes/Docker/README.md

 #### Volume mapping

 - Remember, the docker container has its own isolated file system and any changes to any files happen within the container.
-- Whenever we delete any container then the data inside data container also gets deleted.
+- Whenever we delete any container then the data inside container also gets deleted.
 If we want to persist data then we map the container with directory outside the container on docker host.

 15.